 I cheated a bit and used faux pine and spruce greenery that already had natural pine/spruce cones attached.
 (Don’t worry, you can attach your own very easily.)

 These DIY swags are a nice alternative to wreaths.
 For a different look down the road, I’ll simply switch out the ribbon.
+For now I think it goes well with the rustic log and black lanterns I have sitting by the front door.

 If you’d rather buy a winter swag than create your own, click here for some nice options.